Course description

 Recent advances in information technology, statistical genetic methodology, molecular genetics and bioinformatics, aided by funding for the human genome project, have heralded discoveries about the pathogenesis of many rare genetic conditions such as cystic fibrosis, Huntington disease, and Duchenne muscular dystrophy.
 These technologies have also furthered our understanding of common disorders including breast cancer, Alzheimer disease, and atherosclerosis through studies of families segregating classically inherited forms of these disorders.
 However, the genetic basis of common diseases is still enigmatic.
 The reasons for this include phenotypic and genetic diversity, and complex (and poorly understood) interactions between genes and the environment.
 These issues are addressable by studying very large and well characterized populations for a wide array of genetic and other risk factors.
 Successful performance of such studies requires skills and experience integrated from multiple disciplines including genetic epidemiology, biostatistics, molecular genetics, systems biology and information technology.

-brings together specialists in all of these areas who, through individual as well as highly collaborative research programs, are working to find genes modulating risk and expression of diseases and other human traits.
+The Genetics Program brings together specialists in all of these areas who, through individual as well as highly collaborative research programs, are working to find genes modulating risk and expression of diseases and other human traits.
 These genes are potential diagnostic/predictive markers and therapeutic targets.